Meta is updating its health marketing policies for 2025.

 With prior platform approval, and subject to certain restrictions, Pinterest does allow marketing from online pharmacies, pharmaceutical manufacturers, and telehealth providers.

-Staying Compliant in Health Social Marketing
+Staying Compliant in Healthcare Social Marketing

 It’s vital to ensure you’re up-to-date on the health advertising policies on every social platform in your brand’s digital marketing portfolio if you want to keep your account in good standing.
 The last thing you want are negligent ad disapprovals that slow down your growth marketing strategy.
 And even more importantly, stay in tune with the latest in health advertising legal news, because worse still than a locked ads account would be a seven-figure fine.